mohammadne/laboratory/log-parser/README.md

 # Log Parser

-> use logrotate utility to manage log files.
+> use logrotate utility to manage log files of a created service.

 ## Task